SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Appendix

-We use the $\mathrm{SE}(3)$-equivariant attention block to construct both the network $\mathcal{F}$ that assigns to each point in the point cloud a type-1 feature, and the network $\mathcal{T}$, that outputs the occupancy value of a query point in space.
-The network $\mathcal{F}$ consists of ten $\mathrm{SE}(3)$-equivariant self-attention blocks, and $\mathcal{T}$ consists of two $\mathrm{SE}(3)$-equivariant cross-attention blocks.
+We use the $\mathrm{SE}(3)$-equivariant attention block to construct both the network $\mathcal{E}$ that assigns to each point in the point cloud a learned feature, and the network $\mathcal{T}$, that outputs the occupancy value of a query point in space.
+The network $\mathcal{E}$ consists of ten $\mathrm{SE}(3)$-equivariant self-attention blocks, and $\mathcal{T}$ consists of two $\mathrm{SE}(3)$-equivariant cross-attention blocks.
 Figure \ref{fig:model} shows a diagram of this architecture.
-In both networks, we use blocks with eight heads and intermediate representations that contain both type-0 and type-1 features.
+In both networks, we use blocks with eight heads and intermediate representations that contain features up to type-2.
 Additionally, for each type we set the multiplicity of the corresponding irreducible to 32.
-Finally, for the computation of the local neighborhood $\mathcal{N}(\vec{x})$ around each point $\vec{x}$, we use the $k$ nearest neighbors with $k=15$.
+Finally, for the computation of the local neighborhood $\mathcal{N}(\vec{x})$ around each point $\vec{x}$, we use the $k$ nearest neighbors, where $k$ is chosen to be $5\%$ of the size of the point cloud (e.g., for 300 points, $k$=15).
 Although it is possible for $\mathcal{T}$ to output a single scalar that corresponds to the occupancy value at a queried point, we observe in the experiments an increase in performance when $\mathcal{T}$ outputs 32 scalar values that we then pass through a simple MLP to get the final occupancy value.